-For example, if you take out a $1,000 dollar loan with a 5% annual interest rate, you’ll have to pay $50 in interest if you pay back the loan in one year, $100 if you pay off the loan in two years, etc.
+For example, if you take out a $1,000 dollar loan with a 5% annual interest rate, you’ll have to pay $50 in interest if you pay back the loan in one year, $100 if you pay off the loan in two years—etc.

+Lending is a big business in the U.S., and this is ALL because of interest.
 Interest is how lenders make money which is (don’t forget) what lenders want to do.

 Why does your credit score matter?